Voight-Kampf/RebuildCaches/readme.md

 At a glance.
 You may not imagine that this script is just for fun.
 To be honest.
 It's too boring at the airport and therefore I wrote it...
 Ah.
 This script aims at rebuilding system caches easily under macOS.
 Also.
-Cuz I wrote this with several kinds of text editor like Xcode, Sublime Text, Atom... and the code will look like a mess.
+Cuz I wrote this with several kinds of text editor like Xcode, Sublime Text, Atom...
+And the code will look like a mess.
 But everything will be fine under Sublime Text.
 Who cares. 😉

 How to use?
 -------------
-Download the latest openGate.sh by entering the following command in a terminal window:
+Download the latest RebuildCaches by entering the following command in a terminal window:

 ``` sh
 sudo curl -o /usr/local/bin/RebuildCaches https://raw.githubusercontent.com/PMheart/RebuildCaches/master/RebuildCaches